dieterich-lab/QutRNA/Readme.md

 * [parasail v2.6.2](https://github.com/jeffdaily/parasail/archive/refs/tags/v2.6.2.tar.gz)
 * (check `conda.yaml` in the repository)

-We provide a YAML file to create a [conda](https://docs.conda.io/en/latest/) environment with all necessary software with the exception of [parasail](https://github.com/jeffdaily/parasail/).
-Unfortunatelly, no package for parasail exists in conda.
+We provide a YAML file to create a [conda](https://docs.conda.io/en/latest/) environment with all necessary software except [parasail](https://github.com/jeffdaily/parasail/).
+Unfortunately, no package for parasail exists in conda.

 Create a conda environment with:
 ```console